FAQ

 Why should I take part in SPARK?

 By participating in SPARK, you will help shape the future of autism research.
 Your DNA could spark the next genetic discovery.
-With DNA from thousands of families across the country, we will be able to learn more about genes that may be related to autism and discover new ones.
+With DNA from thousands of families across the country, we are learning more about genes that may be related to autism and discover new ones.
 In return, you will be able to get updates on the latest research, join other autism research studies, find possible genetic causes of autism in your own family, and power future autism research for years to come.

 Who can take part in SPARK?